-The CCI is constituted of a Chairman and not less than two members and not more than six other members to be appointed by the Central Government.1
+The CCI is constituted of a Chairman and not less than two members and not more than six other members to be appointed by the Central Government.

 The NCLAT consists of a chairperson and such number of judicial and technical members, not exceeding eleven, as the Central Government may deem fit.
-As on June 29, 2018, the NCLAT consists of a chairperson and three members.
+As on May 29, 2020, the NCLAT consists of an acting chairperson from the judicial side and ten members, of whom 4 are judicial members and 6 are technical membrs.